Mosuo

 Clothes of religious ceremonies of Moso, photo taken at Moso's Folk museum.

-The Mosuo (摩梭 (Mósuō); also spelled Moso, Mosso or Musuo), often incorrectly referred to as the Naxi, are an ethnic group living in China's Yunnan and Sichuan Provinces.
-Consisting of a population of approximately 50,000, many of them live in the Yongning region, around Lugu Lake, in Labai, in Muli, and in Yanyuan.
+The Mosuo (摩梭 (Mósuō); also spelled Moso, Mosso or Musuo) or Na, often incorrectly referred to as the Naxi, are an ethnic group living in the Hengduan mountains of China's Yunnan and Sichuan provinces.
+They currently have a population of approximately 40,000, many of them living in the Yongning region, around Lugu Lake, in Labai, in Muli, and in Yanyuan.

-Although the Mosuo are culturally distinct from the Nashi, the Chinese government places them as members of the Nashi minority.
-The Nashi are about 320,000 people spread throughout different provinces in China.
+Although the Mosuo are culturally distinct from the Nashi, the Chinese government claims they are the same as the Nashi people.
+The Nashi vastly outnumber the Mosuo at around 320,000 people spread throughout different provinces in China.
 Their culture has been documented by indigenous scholars Lamu Gatusa, Latami Dashi, Yang Lifen, and He Mei.

 Introduction

 The Mosuo are often referred to as China's "last matrilineal society".
 The Mosuo themselves may also often use the description matriarchal, which they believe increases interest in their culture and thus attracts tourism.
 However, the terms matrilineal and matriarchal do not reflect the full complexity of their social organization.
 In fact, it is not easy to categorize Mosuo culture within traditional anthropological categories.
 They have aspects of a matriarchal culture: women are often the head of the house, inheritance is through the female line, and women make business decisions.
 However, unlike a matriarchy, the political power tends to be in the hands of men.
 For instance, a man named Ge Ze A Che is the political leader of Luoshui village.
-However, according to an article by NPR, there was once a time when the political leaders of Mosuo villages were in fact women.
-The anthropologist Peggy Reeves Sanday has argued that the Musuo should be considered a matriarchy.
+However, according to an article by NPR, there was once a time when the political leaders of Mosuo villages were in fact often women (still not exclusively).
+The anthropologist Peggy Reeves Sanday has argued that the Mosuo should be considered a matriarchy.
 Further, scholars have argued that while matrilineal arrangements are the normative pattern, domestic arrangements still vary geographically and by family circumstance.
+Pascale-Marie Milan dislikes the term matriarchal instead using matrifocal.